KennethanCeyer/pycon-kr-2017/README.md

 - /snippets/rxpy/2. ice_breaking : **basic**

-  This code describes basic structure.
+  This code describes about basic structure of `RxPy`.

-  You can easily learn about methods of `RxPy`.
+  You can easily learn about the methods of `RxPy`.

 **Corutine / Generator**

 - /snippets/coroutine_generator/1. coroutine : **easy**

-  This code helps you to undestand what is the benefit when you know coroutine.
+  This code helps you to undestand what is the advantages when you know about coroutine.

   In this example, It shows intuitiveness through a simple quiz game.